 A Victorian home usually refers to any home built during the Victorian era (mid-to-late 1800s).
 In American homes, though, it can really mean any style that was inspired by Victorian architecture, like the aforementioned Queen Anne style.
 These are some of the defining features of home architecture in the Victorian era, and how they can affect your window treatment choices.

 Unlike Colonial or Tudor homes, Victorian homes embraced asymmetry in everything from their floor plans to the windows.
-Each level would have differing numbers of rooms in differing sizes, and even the exterior facade was marked with a lack of a symmetrical focal point.
+Each level would have different numbers of rooms in differing sizes, and even the exterior facade was marked with a lack of asymmetrical focal point.

 Victorian homes are by no means simple.
 From their trim to their roofs to their siding, they’re attention-grabbing and elaborate.